Search icon CANCEL

 Type

-5. When you run the codeunit you should see a window similar to the following screenshot:
+5. When you run the codeunit you will see a window like the one shown in the following screenshot:

 How it works...